Mendy Chitrik: Public life

 Rabbi Chitrik supervised the Kosher Kitchen at the 2022 FIFA World Cup in Qatar.

 Chitrik and his wife Chaya (nee Schochet, married 2000) have been involved in strengthening the Jewish life and Jewish learning in Istanbul through classes, large scale Jewish holiday events, one-on-one counseling, daily prayer services.
 With their eight children, they run an open house in Istanbul, where local residents and travelers from all over the world come on Shabbat and holidays.

 Some of the activities have been criticized by the more secular elements of the community.

 Publications

 Chitrik has published several books on Jewish life in Turkish, and was involve in publishing a book on Turkish-Sephardic customs.
 Chitrik is fluent in six languages, including Ladino.
 He lectures on the history and customs of Turkish Jews.

 Podcast

-In October 2021, Chitrik started a podcast with his cousin Rabbi Eliezer Zalmanov of Munster, IN, titled "Chatting Rabbis," an unscripted weekly conversation about the many issues facing their families, their communities, and the Jewish world at large.
+In October 2021, Chitrik started a podcast with his cousin Rabbi Eliezer Zalmanov of Munster, Indiana titled "Chatting Rabbis," an unscripted weekly conversation about the many issues facing their families, their communities, and the Jewish world at large.